angadhn/MySite/_notes/Varoufakis offers no solutions just vision.md

 ---
-title:  "Varoufakis' and Graeber's critique and visions of progress offer no solutions"
+title: Varoufakis' and Graeber's critique and visions of progress offer no solutions
-date:   2025-01-06 07:15:00
-comments: true
-toc: false
-categories:
-  - Innovation
-  - Creativity
-  - Stagnation
 ---

 These were some quick thoughts I shared with a friend after reading